ethomasjoseph/coursera-fullstack/project/README.md

 # The conFusion Project
-_(borrowed from the Coursera's Fullstack specialization - https://www.coursera.org/specializations/full-stack)_
+_(adapted from the Coursera's Fullstack specialization course at - https://www.coursera.org/specializations/full-stack)_

 ## How to use
-Before building and using this application there are a few standard pre-requisites for a NodeJS based web application.
+Before building and using this application, there are a few standard pre-requisites for a NodeJS based web application.

 ### Pre-Requisite
-1. Install NodeJS (and NPM) from https://nodejs.org/
+1. Install NodeJS (with NPM) from https://nodejs.org/
 2. Install Grunt

    `npm install -g grunt-cli`